-The master of science (M.S.) in student affairs and higher education is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+The online master of science (M.S.) in student affairs and higher education is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Applicants must satisfy the following minimum requirements: